mapprotocol/developer-docs/docs/base/intro-to-mapo/index_en.md

 A blockchain is run by a network of computers, often referred to as nodes.
 Each node in the network must agree upon each new block and the chain as a whole.
 Nodes ensure that everyone interacting with the blockchain has the same data.
 To add a new block to the blockchain, nodes must reach a consensus.
 This is achieved through a consensus mechanism.
 The two most common mechanisms are Proof of Work (PoW) and Proof of Stake (Pos).

 ## What is MAP Protocol?
-MAP Protocol is a Bitcoin layer-2 as well as a peer-to-peer omnichain network focused on cross-chain interoperability.
+MAP Protocol is an omnichain infrastructure for BTC, stablecoins, and tokenized assets swap.
 It provides the essential omnichain infrastructure for achieving interoperability among blockchain-based assets, storage, and computing across EVM and non-EVM chains.

 As an omnichain infrastructure, there are no single entities trusted for cross-chain communication on MAP Protocol.
 The only trust is put in code that leverages light clients’ self-verifying nature, thus ensuring cross-chain is done in a purely peer-to-peer way.
 When a cross-chain request occurs on the source chain, it will be transmitted by off-chain roles to the target chain.
 Light clients deployed on the source chain will then verify the validity of the cross-chain requests sent by the off-chain role in a peer-to-peer way.